peppone93/42_InTheShadow_public/README.md

 - Open a terminal in the project root and compile the program with the command "make" (all dependencies will be downloaded)
 - Usage: ./nibbler [width] [height] [libIDX] [optional: -flag]

-_For this project I decided to make all files public but please do not hesitate to contact me if need additional details._

 __Credits:__
 - https://www.bensound.com/
 - https://mixkit.co/